Lucasdestiel/Lucasdestiel/README.md

 *SKILLS*:
 Proficient in HTML, CSS, and JavaScript 🤘✌
-Experience with responsive design using CSS Grid and Flexbox 🔥 Familiar with JavaScript frameworks such as React and Vue.js Knowledge of modern CSS techniques, such as animations and transitions Understanding of accessibility and SEO best practices. 🙌
+Experience with responsive design using CSS Grid and Flexbox 🔥 Familiar with JavaScript frameworks such as React Knowledge of modern CSS techniques, such as animations and transitions Understanding of accessibility and SEO best practices. 🙌